 You can understand your customers better than ever before

 Gaining and retaining customers lies at the core of a healthy and successful business, no matter the industry.
 Having a clear understanding of who your ideal customer is, and how they operate, is essential to growing your customer base.
-However, it’s essential that understanding of your customer is backed by hard facts, not just intuition.
+However, it’s essential that understanding your customer is backed by hard facts, not just intuition.
 Data science lets you take your customer insights one step further, providing ways to combine information across interactions and transactions to help you understand who your customers actually are and how they behave.
 Often in ways you might never have recognised before.

 As you start to understand who your customers are and how they behave, you can use that knowledge to shape your offering to cater to your audience better than ever.